 The Asia regional network currently spans from New Zealand in the East, includes major economies such as Japan and China, and reaches India, Sri Lanka, and Pakistan in the South East.
 It is a large and diverse network in terms of its economic stages, culture, and language as well as energy issues it faces.

-Key issues for the Asia region currently include geopolitics, particularly US trade policy; regional interconnections; commodity prices; electric storage; China’s economy; electricity prices; renewable energy; energy efficiency; and innovative transport and digitalisation.
-Recently, hydrogen has moved to the forefront of the discussion in some Asian countries as a potential way to decarbonise.
+Key issues for the Asia region currently include accelerating the pace of transition to carbon neutrality, mitigating the risks associated with digitalisation and implementing new market design mechanisms.
+Recently, hydrogen has moved to the forefront of the discussion in many Asian countries as a potential way to decarbonise.

-The Council continues to develop partnerships with energy-related non-governmental agencies and other regional energy organisations in Asia.
-These organisations include the Asian Development Bank (ADB), the Asian Infrastructure Investment Bank (AIIB), Asia Pacific Economic Cooperation (APEC), the Asia Pacific Energy Research Centre (APERC), the Institute of Energy Economics, Japan (IEEJ) and the Association of Southeast Asian Nations (ASEAN), among others.
+To drive action and achieve impact, members in the region work in partnerships with energy-related non-governmental agencies and other regional energy organisations including the Asian Development Bank (ADB), the Asian Infrastructure Investment Bank (AIIB), Asia Pacific Economic Cooperation (APEC), the Asia Pacific Energy Research Centre (APERC), the Institute of Energy Economics, Japan (IEEJ) and the Association of Southeast Asian Nations (ASEAN).